implse/Data_Structure_Python/README.md

 - Reverse the Linked List

 ## Stack
-A slack is a simple data structure used for storing data.
+A stack is a simple data structure used for storing data.

 The last element inserted is the first one to be deleted.